sbadura/rails4-przelewy24/README.md

-# Rails4::Przelewy24
+# Przelewy24 for rails4

-TODO: Write a gem description
+This gem provide basic communication with przelewy24 payment API v.3.2

 ## Installation